bocoup/PMC-Webpack-Workshop/slides/content/00-core/02-webpack-loaders/content/02-excercise-file-loader.md

 ???

-We need to install `file-loader`, and define `module.loaders` in our webpack config, it is an array which will contain one loader for now.
+We need to install `file-loader`, and add a rule to the `module.rules` array in our webpack config, this array will only contain one rule for now.

 Whenever we change webpack.config we need to restart our dev server.